-Ashley And Mary-Kate Olsen Settle Lawsuit, Wear Black To A Friend’s Wedding
+Ashley And Mary-Kate Olsen Settle Lawsuit And Wear Black To A Friend’s Wedding

 Lalani added that she was hospitalized for dehydration, as a result of the job’s demands.

-Shahista joined a class action suit consisting of 40 other students in an effort to get Mary-Kate Olsen and her sister, Ashley, to fork over money for unpaid wages, including overtime.
+Shahista joined a class action suit consisting of 40 other students in an effort to get Mary Kate Olsen and her sister Ashley to fork over money for unpaid wages, including overtime.

 The New York Supreme Court has ordered Ashley and Mary-Kate Olsen to pay $140,000 as restitution to a class of 185 interns, though The Fashion Law reports that the deal still needs to be officially approved, before any payouts can be made.